MikroElektronika/mikrosdk_click_v2/clicks/dac7/README.md

 ### Application Task

->
 > In this example, we adjust the DAC output voltage from 1000 mV to 4000 mV
 > for the channels, starting from channel A to channel D
-> and set the DAC output voltage to 5000 mV for all channels.
+> and then set the DAC output voltage to 5000 mV for all channels.
 > Results are being sent to UART Terminal where you can track their changes.
 > All data logs write on USB UART changes every 5 sec.
->

 ```c